Back to blog

 Every organisation handles internal communication differently.
 Some develop a robust internal communication strategy while others just wing it.

-In this guide, we cover internal communication best practices and tools to inform your strategic planning.
-Whether you work for a large, small, or mid-sized organisation, the knowledge below is sure to help you step up your internal business communication.
+In this guide, we cover internal communications best practices to inform your strategic planning.
+Whether you’re at a large, small, or mid-sized organisation, the knowledge below is sure to help you up your game when it comes to communication in the workplace.

 What is internal communication?

-These definitions underscore the importance of putting time and effort into your internal communication strategy.
-Your workforce supports your organisation.
-You must support them in return to get the most from them—in terms of engagement, productivity, and more.
-(Tweet This!)
+This definition underscores the importance of putting time and effort into planning your internal communication strategy, and measuring the results once you execute on it.
+Your workforce supports your organisation; you must support them in return if you hope to maximise engagement, productivity, and more.
+(Tweet this!)
 It’s how you realise a better bottom line.

 1. Keep communications brief.

 Today, people inherently have a short attention span, and employees are no exception.
+David Reischer, CEO of LegalAdvice.com, cautions against sending internal employee communications that are too long.
 Lengthy memos, emails, and the like will either be skimmed or not read at all.
 “That defeats the purpose,” warns Reischer.
 “Brief and precise communications improve chances of employees absorbing your shared information and allow for targeted responses that improve productivity and speed.”

 2. Celebrate employees’ successes.